A Unified Approach to Evaluation and Routing in Public Transport Systems: Introduction

-The remainder of this introduction provides a high level overview of our approach and results.
-A route set is simply a set of routes with given durations.
+The framework will be developed starting from the concept of a \emph{route set}: a set of routes with given durations, as visualized by Figure~\ref{subfig:rs}.
 A measure for route set quality can be constructed by pairing a routing model, e.g.\ logit, with an evaluation function, e.g.\ travel time.
-The desirable properties that we define are \textit{monotonicity} and \textit{consistency}.
+Two desirable properties will be defined: \textit{monotonicity} and \textit{consistency}.
 A measure is monotonic if increasing route durations or removing a route cannot improve the measure.
-Figure~\ref{fig:paradox:b} illustrates that the combination of logit routing and travel time evaluation induces a measure that fails to be monotonic: after some point, making route 2 worse actually \emph{improves} the measure, because it increases the likelihood that passengers switch to route 1, which is better in terms of travel time.
+Figure~\ref{fig:paradox:b} illustrates that the combination of logit routing and travel time evaluation induces a measure that fails to be monotonic.
 We say a measure is consistent if the routing model minimizes the evaluation function.
-Again, travel time under logit routing fails to satisfy this property, since a shortest path routing will always lead to a shorter travel time compared to logit routing.
+Again, the combination of logit routing and travel time evaluation fails to satisfy this property, since travel time is minimized by shortest path routing, not by logit routing.

 The observation that logit routing does not minimize travel time raises the question if there exists an alternative evaluation function that is minimized by logit.
-We answer this question affirmatively, by showing that logit routing optimizes the evaluation function we refer to as \textit{perceived travel time}.
+We answer this question affirmatively, by showing that logit routing optimizes the evaluation function that we refer to as \textit{perceived travel time}, the sum of travel time and an additional entropy term.
 This results in a measure that is both consistent and monotonic.
 The monotonicity can also be observed in Figure~\ref{fig:paradox:c}, which depicts perceived travel time under logit routing.
 Moreover, we provide a motivation for the terminology ``perceived travel time'' through the random utility model (RUM) interpretation of logit.
-In addition to evaluating perceived travel time under logit routing, we show that evaluating regular travel time under shortest path routing also induces a consistent and monotonic measure.
+In addition to evaluating perceived travel time under logit routing, combining regular travel time evaluation with shortest path routing also induces a consistent and monotonic measure.